craigrachow/affiliate-marketing-guide/README.md

 | Provide answers | Provide answers to what people are searching for.
 Eg check out google what people are searching for.  |
 | Well formatted with supporting visuals | We want readers to stay on the site.
 Make the content easy for humans to read and include images, video and references |

+## Skeliton Creation
+"You are my Senior Conversion Copywriter.

+Goal
+Craft a first-draft homepage for [[YOUR BUSINESS NAME]], a business offering [[SERVICES HERE]], that:
+• Opens with a results-focused promise and positions the CLIENT—not the business—as the hero.
+• Speaks in the real words our ideal clients use.
+• Follows homepage best-practice layout proven for this industry.

+Deep-Research Instructions
+1. *Industry best practices* – In the background, scan recent high-converting homepages for businesses like mine.
+List the elements, order, and tone that drive the most leads.
+2. *Voice of Customer (VoC)* – Mine public forums, Reddit threads, Quora, Google & Yelp reviews, Facebook groups, and blog comments where *[[IDEAL CLIENT TYPE]]* talk about:
+   • Their top problems and frustrations
+   • Their dream outcomes
+   • Exact phrases, metaphors, and questions they use
+3. *Competitive gap* – Note what most competitors over-emphasize (themselves) and under-emphasize (client results), then explain how we’ll flip that script.

+Before you write
+Ask me any follow-up questions *one round only* to fill unavoidable gaps (e.g., unique mechanism, proof, service area, guarantees, simple testimonial snippets).
+Keep it to ≤ 5 quick questions.

+Research Output (work silently—do *NOT* reveal raw URLs)
+• Bullet summary of industry homepage best practices
+• Top 10 VoC phrases grouped by theme (problem / desire)
+• 3-point competitive gap insight

+Homepage Draft Requirements
+• Use the structure below (sections in CAPS).
+• Make every section speak to “you” (the client) and show how we guide them to the result.
+• Work at an 7th-grade reading level, clear and conversational.
+• Keep paragraphs 2-3 lines max.
+• Weave in at least 6 VoC phrases naturally.
+• Close with a single clear CTA button label: **[[CALL-TO-ACTION]]**.

+Formatting Instructions:
+• Each section should be separated by a line break.
+• Do not include section labels like “hero,” “problem,” etc.
+• The only label should be the actual client-facing headline for each section.
+Make sure it aligns 100% with the content that follows.
+• For each section, give an image suggestion that helps tell the story visually.
+Keep the visual emphasis on the client.

+STRUCTURE
+1. HERO HEADLINE – Big result in one line
+2. SUPPORTING SUBHEAD – Empathy + outcome in plain words (1-2 short sentences max)
+3. CALL TO ACTION BUTTON - Indicative of what the next step actually is (not 'Contact Us', etc)
+4. PROBLEM SECTION – Bring up the main problem they have and agitate it with symptoms of how that problem affects their day to day life
+5. SOLUTION SECTION – Introduce the business/service as the ultimate solution that fixes it.
+Suggest an image of the business owner/team to build trust/rapport.
+6. 3 BENEFITS – Title each as the actual benefit, then allude to the feature that makes it possible in a short description.
+Give simple image suggestions for each.
+7. SOCIAL PROOF SECTION – logos or short testimonial snippets
+8. CTA BLOCK – Button + urgency/benefit line
+9. FAQ – 3 concise Q&As that remove last-minute doubts

+Deliverables
+1. Two headline options
+2. Finished homepage copy following the structure above

+Begin."
+//END PROMPT
 How to [achieve a desired outcome]
 [numbeer] proven [actions/ways] to [achieve desired results] [number or how to] simple/easy ways to [achieve a desired outcome] [challenge]